 It causes a lot less disturbance than lowering your ceiling but requires planning permissions.
 If this is your preferred option then you also have an option for elevating the roof.
 You can also go for Mansard loft conversion to add more to the usable space in your preferred room.
 But this option is not available for all the houses due to their structure and built.
 Usually, some planning permissions are not permitted for terraced houses & even the building structure doesn’t allow such changes until it is made to the nearby houses too.

-We have gained a lot of experiences here at S3DA design.
+We have gained a lot of experience here at S3DA design.
 We also have been working on varied varieties of loft conversion during this time.
-And we’re more than happy to help you find the perfect solution for your loft conversion related issues.
-Along with this we also offer helpful advice to help you make the right choice for you & your family!
+And we’re more than happy to help you find the perfect solution for your loft conversion-related issues.
+Along with this we also offer helpful advice to help you make the right choice for yourself & your family!